Test Complete

 Several nuclei are involved in sleep, respiration, swallowing, bladder control, equilibrium, hearing, eye movement, taste, facial expressions/sensation, and posture.

-The Hering-Breuer reflex, provoked by overstretching of smooth muscle stretch receptors in the airway, stimulates a vagal parasympathetic inhibition of respiration; this prevents damage via overstretching.
+The Hering-Breuer reflex, provoked by the overstretching of smooth muscle stretch receptors in the airway, stimulates a vagal parasympathetic inhibition of respiration; this prevents damage via overstretching.

 MIDBRAIN ("mesencephalon"): two separate structures--